 In standardising the terminology from earlier reports, we have utilised the following definitions: trauma in the skeleton can been defined as injuries such as fracture, dislocation, post-traumatic deformity or miscellaneous traumatic conditions that cause partial or complete discontinuity of the bone (Redfern and Roberts 2019, 211); these can then be further broken down to consider the cause of trauma, as well as when it occurred.
 Perimortem trauma can be defined as a traumatic event that occurred at or around the time of death which lacks any evidence of healing or remodelling (Ubelaker 2015, 95).
 Sharp force trauma is defined as an injury created by an implement with at least one sharp edge that produces a lesion with an elliptical or straight fracture, a well-defined clean edge or an irregular cut with a flaking, roughened appearance (Redfern and Roberts 2019, 220).
 Blunt force trauma can be considered as an injury resulting from the impact on the skeleton of a blunt object or the impact of the skeleton on a blunt surface (Wedel and Galloway 2014).
 Intentional violence covers a wide range of actions that are deliberately inflicted on an individual.
 These can vary across many actions that cause injury, mortality or morbidity (Redfern 2016, 128).
 Disarticulated bone assemblages represent human remains that have become mixed through accidental disturbance or that have been manipulated for ritual or cultural purposes (Brickley and McKinley 2004, 14).
 Cremation refers to individuals that have been subjected to burning for practical disposal or ritualised reasons and inhumation refers to individuals who have been intentionally deposited within a grave.

 Various methods have been used within the dataset to categorise the form of trauma present on the human remains, ranging from SEM to light microscopic and macroscopic analysis.
 Chronological attribution is based on radiocarbon dating, where available, or associated material culture.
-The dataset has been broken down into three geographical regions: Scotland, northeast England (including Yorkshire) and northwest England. .
+The dataset has been broken down into three geographical regions: Scotland, northeast England (including Yorkshire) and northwest England.
 Appendix 1 (S1 online) lists all individuals, including radiocarbon dating information where available.
 Appendix 2 (S2 online) provides information on each site.
 Each site has been assigned a unique catalogue number that appears in brackets in the text to enable cross-referencing with the appendices.

 FUNERARY EVIDENCE FROM CAVES